Intersective sets over abelian groups: Introduction

 Note that if we do not assume that $J \cap (-J)=\{0\}$, Theorem~\ref{mainthm3} is simply implied by Proposition~\ref{propb}.
 We also assume that $J$ generates $\Z_n$ to avoid degeneracy; see Proposition~\ref{lb}.
 The last condition guarantees that Theorem~\ref{mainthm3} cannot be deduced directly from Theorem~\ref{mainthm4}.
 In other words, the set $J$ cannot be replaced by a subset $\{0,a\}$ of $J$ to obtain the same upper bound; in fact $D_{\Z_n}(J,N)$ is exponentially smaller than $D_{\Z_n}(\{0,a\},N)$ in view of the lower bound in Theorem~\ref{mainthm4}.

 The rest of this paper is organized as follows.
-In Section~\ref{prelim}, we recall some basic terminologies and give some preliminary results which are useful in our proofs.
+In Section~\ref{prelim}, we recall some basic terminologies and give some preliminary results.
 In Section~\ref{thm23}, we prove Theorem~\ref{mainthm2} and Theorem~\ref{mainthm3}.
 Then the proof of Theorem~\ref{mainthm4} is presented in Section~\ref{thm4}.
-Finally we conclude and pose some open problems in Section~\ref{conclusion}.
+Finally, we conclude and pose some open problems in Section~\ref{conclusion}.